firetreedesign/ft-customizer-controls/README.md

 # WordPress Customizer Controls

-A collection of Cuatomizer controls that you can use with your WordPress theme or plugin.
+A collection of Customizer controls that you can use with your WordPress theme or plugin.

 - Multiple Select
 - Textarea